2026 Legal & Regulatory Conference – Agenda

-Strategies for Combating Counterfeiters Through Civil Litigation
+Strategies for Combating Counterfeiters through Civil Litigation

 Responsible brand owners recognize that counterfeit cosmetic and personal care products present serious risks—not only to revenue and market position, but also to consumer safety and goodwill.
 Yet even for companies with robust anti-counterfeiting and brand-protection programs in place, stemming the flow of counterfeit goods is often a persistent and frustrating challenge.
 Fortunately, trademark law affords brand owners powerful tools to fight counterfeiters through affirmative civil litigation.